-- Workforce development: Partnerships to support workforce development training programs for the current workforce and frontline and impacted communities, including training opportunities in high schools and community colleges. - Economic development: Programs to attract family-sustaining jobs consistent with the Economic Revitalization Plan and the Northern Waterfront Economic Development Initiative. - Clean energy: Installations to benefit impacted neighborhoods and specified income levels in affected community areas. - Community improvement: Park, trails, and playground upgrades in affected community areas.
+Workforce development: Partnerships to support workforce development training programs for the current workforce and frontline and impacted communities, including training opportunities in high schools and community colleges.

+- Economic development: Programs to attract family-sustaining jobs consistent with the Economic Revitalization Plan and the Northern Waterfront Economic Development Initiative and other sectors that support the green energy economy and the shift to a zero-emission economy. - Clean energy: Installations to benefit impacted neighborhoods and specified income levels in affected community areas. - Community improvement: Park, trails, and playground upgrades in affected community areas.

 Environmental review will commence after the Just Transition Economic Revitalization Plan is completed and the pilot implementation project is identified.
 The pilot project will be consistent with the adopted Five Year Consolidated Plan of the Contra Costa County HOME Consortium.
-The Department of

-Conservation and Development at Contra Costa County has multiple in-house National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA) experts and is highly qualified to conduct the environmental review.
+The Department of Conservation and Development at Contra Costa County has multiple in-house National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA) experts and is highly qualified to conduct the environmental review.